x

 Tony Pilgrim

-Tony has 20 years’ experience operating at senior level at the BBC, having previously worked in the private sector.
-He has a Masters in Decision Analysis, and has consulted on project management, decision-making and prioritisation.
+Tony is Managing Director at Brickwall, a film and creative production agency.
+He has over 20 years of experience operating at a senior level in the media.
+He has a Masters in Decision Analysis, and has consulted and advised on project management, editorial strategy, decision-making and prioritisation.

 We use Google Analytics cookies to measure visitors to our site.
 By using this site you consent to receive these cookies.
 For more information on the cookies we use please see our privacy policy page.
 You can opt out of receiving cookies.
 Close this message